kar1timmins/liffeyfc_v2/.github/instructions/lfc_project_instructions.instructions.md

 # Liffey Founders Club - Project Instructions

 > **NOTE**: This file provides high-level Copilot context.
 Detailed setup, configuration, and feature documentation should be maintained in the respective README.md files:
+>
+> **See also**: A concise AI-friendly summary is available at `/.github/copilot-instructions.md` — use it for quick agent prompts and fast onboarding.

+> **Maintainers**: When editing this comprehensive document, update `/.github/copilot-instructions.md` with any critical changes (endpoints, public-facing commands, or CI rules).
+Small UI or implementation details belong in the canonical docs, but the Copilot brief should reflect user‑facing behavior and workflow changes.
+>
+> **Quick CI check**: Run the docs validator to spot mismatches and missing quick references:
+>
+> ```bash
+> chmod +x .github/scripts/check-copilot-instructions.sh
+> .github/scripts/check-copilot-instructions.sh
+> ```
 > - Root project overview: `/README.md` (to be created)
 > - Frontend specifics: `/frontend/README.md`
 > - Backend specifics: `/backend/README.md`